mwierszycki/selinux_modules/RHEL8/Abaqus/2021/README.md

 ## Status
-Not for production use!
+Not for production use.
 Still under development.
 Heavy testing required.

 Feedback and contribution welcome!